aislinb/sei-project-4/README.md

 12. Start the front-end:  `yarn start`

 ### Concept
 Born out of a (relatively) recently-discovered passion for growing vegetables, for my fourth project at GA I decided to build a gardening blog.
-I was inspired by the beautiful photographs on Natoora’s website -  and its ethos which builds focus on sustainable, local farming and highlights seasonal produce from trustworthy and transparent supply chains.
+I was inspired by the beautiful photographs on Natoora’s website, as well as its ethos which builds focus on sustainable, local farming and highlights seasonal produce from trustworthy and transparent supply chains.
 I chose to recreate the general style and layout of this site but with the functionality of a community site.
-Users are able to therefore register/login, browse through all the crops people may be growing and leave comments on them discussing any tips and experiences they may’ve had.
-They can also create their own which will add to the main list.
+Users are therefore able to register/login, browse through all the crops people may be growing and leave comments on them, discussing any tips and experiences they may’ve had.
+They can also create their own crop entries which will add to the main list.

 ### Wireframes
 **Database Entity Relationship Diagram**

 ![Database ERD](./client/src/images/db-erd.png)